-Prospective CAD technicians generally need to earn an associate's degree, such as an Associate of Applied Science in Computer-aided Design Technology.
+Prospective CAD technicians generally need to earn an associate's degree, such as an Associate of Applied Science in Computer-Aided Design Technology.
 Programs at this level can train students to become proficient in CAD software programs and create detailed drawings.
-The table below features information about the requirements to become a CAD technician.

 |Degree Level||Associate's degree|